pytroll/satpy/doc/source/dev_guide/custom_reader.rst

 :meth:`~satpy.readers.file_handlers.BaseFileHandler.available_datasets`
 file handler interface can be used.

-The best information for what this information does and how to use it is available in the
+This method, if needed, should be implemented in your reader's file handler classes.
+The best information for what this method does and how to use it is available in the
 :meth:`API documentation <satpy.readers.file_handlers.BaseFileHandler.available_datasets>`.
 This method is good when you want to: